openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 - Control the music player
 - Mute or duck the sound volume of Mycroft
 - React to all the aforementioned events ...
-- ...
-And send/receive all other kind of messages on the message bus
+- ... and send/receive any other kind of messages on the message bus

 ## Supported Things